captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+[rushing of wind]

+---

 ## HAIMON:
 Love!
 Invincible god!

 ---

-You take whatever we possess.
-You sleep in the soft bed Of a young girl’s cheeks.
+You take what we possess.
+You sleep in the soft bed of a young girl’s cheeks.

 ---

 You can cross all oceans, Move at ease through the wild.
-Not the immortal gods, Not Man who lives but a day Can escape your embrace.
+Not the immortal gods, Not Man who lives but a day Can escape your grasp.

 ---